isakro/shoredate/paper/paper.md

 To shoreline date a site, this has to provided as a spatial object of class `sf` from the `sf` package [@pebesma2018], and be set to the coordinate reference system WGS 84 / UTM zone 32N (EPSG:32632).
-The elevation of the site above present sea-level can be provided when running `shoreline_date()` by manually specifying it, or by providing an elevation raster of class `SpatRaster` from the `terra` package [@hijmans2022], from where the site elevation is derived.
+The elevation of the site above present sea-level must be provided when running `shoreline_date()` by either manually specifying it, or by providing an elevation raster of class `SpatRaster` from the `terra` package [@hijmans2022], from where the site elevation is derived.
 When calling `shoreline_date()`, the trajectory of shoreline displacement at the location of the site is interpolated under the